| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • The main focus is on measurement and reporting.

-• The information flow is mapped and streamlined to increase data velocity.
+| Information requirements have been refined and optimised: • The information flow is mapped and streamlined to increase data velocity.

 • Aligned with AM KPIs on all levels (strategic, tactical and operational).